Stuycs-K/project03-final-09-muellerfgabaid/DEVLOG.md

 Fixed an issue where if no clients connect and you try and continue, the server fork bombs Tried to fix server connectivity issues on test_server
 Time: 40 mins

+### 2025-01-16 - Testing game logic
+Fixed testing server so it runs on 2 client connections Found error where server side logic reads bad file descriptors Worked on fix by correcting the to and from client file descriptors; still not working
+Time: 40 mins